krzbanas/personal-singapore/content/home/intro.md

 # Order that this section will appear in.
 weight: 10

-title: ✏️ Blog o Singapurze
+title: ✏️ Blog o Singapurze i nie tylko
 subtitle:

 design: